SleipnirGroup/Choreo/docs/usage/saving.md

 General Info:

+!!! note
-- Choreo’s file saving mechanism ties into a WPILib robot root directory, wherein a single `.chor` file lives in the project’s root folder.
+    Choreo’s file saving mechanism ties into a WPILib robot root directory, wherein a single `.chor` file lives in the project’s root folder.

 In the sidebar, there are five actions related to saving your project, along with your project's current save location.

 ## Open File